ThisTemba/dyd-to-csv/README.md

 ## Usage

-1. Download the right executable for your operating system and place it in a new folder.
+1. Download the right executable for your operating system.
+To download, click the file in the list above and click "Download" on the top right.
+2. Create a new folder somewhere on your computer and place the downloaded executable in that folder.
-2. Copy the `.dyd` file you want to convert to the same folder and rename it `input.dyd`.
+3. Copy the `.dyd` file you want to convert to the same folder and rename it `input.dyd`.
-3. Run the script by double clicking the exectuable file.
-The `output.csv` file will be added to the same folder.
+4. Run the script by double clicking the exectuable file.
+The `output.csv` file will be added to the folder.
-4. Optional: Rename the output file, move it to the desired directory on your system and delete the folder with the script and the input file.
+5. Optional: Move the output file to the desired directory on your system and delete the folder with the script and the input file.

 ## Development